-It makes sense that virtual kitchens combined with more online ordering options would gain popularity and disrupt the system in the digital age.
+It makes sense that ghost kitchens combined with more online ordering options would gain popularity and disrupt the system in the digital age.
 COVID-19 has only sped this process up.
-However, the difficulties associated with virtual kitchens--namely managing online orders with a limited staff-- have not changed.
-Virtual kitchens are 100% dependent on these orders, so it's important that they're handled properly.
+However, the difficulties associated with ghost kitchens--namely managing online orders with a limited staff-- have not changed.
+Ghost kitchens are 100% dependent on these orders, so it's important that they're handled properly.

 Making The Right Choice For You

-So should you open a dine-in restaurant or a virtual kitchen?
+So should you open a dine-in restaurant or a ghost kitchen?
 What is right for you depends on a number of factors.
 Perhaps you're a chef who has always wanted to open your own place, but the costs were too high.
-A virtual kitchen could be the answer to fulfill your dreams of feeding the masses with your culinary talents.
+A ghost kitchen could be the answer to fulfill your dreams of feeding the masses with your culinary talents.